-Hey look!
-I saved myself from a breakdown, from going to a bad place, from feeling sorry for myself and from crying myself to sleep yet another night.
+But hey on the bright side, I saved myself from a breakdown, from going to a bad place, from feeling sorry for myself and from crying myself to sleep yet another night.
 I get that sometimes breakdowns are necessary but in my case, I crumble way too easy and too fast.
 And I got a hold of myself today, I didn’t even realize.
 Earlier if something like this happened I’d get carried away, feel super drained and try to see my therapist as soon as possible.
 But tonight (or this morning?)
 I don’t feel like that.
 It’s a very okay feeling actually, I don’t feel like my mood has switched completely or anything but I definitely feel better.
 Like the kind of okay that is just okay and not a good okay or a bad okay but the actual ‘okay’ okay.

 So now that i have been home for a few months and my mother very conveniently hid the coffee somewhere, which usually belongs to me, seriously she only takes it out when we have guests over now and when they prefer coffee over chai or when she is fasting.
 That is the only time i get to smell the aroma of the mighty drink.

 Seriously though, i needed to find my fix of caffeine since i wasn’t allowed to have coffee at home.
 I, now, drink chai.
 No kidding! me?!
 Who never even wanted to taste it for the 20 years of my existence, now i consume it thrice a day at least.
 How did it come to this?